VladPetk/Iphone_Text_Recognition/README.md

 The Jupyter Notebook file (Recognition_script.ipynb) contains the script used in the project.

+The images used to train the model were not upload due to their size.

 A list of required packages is to be added.